Input

 For ligand files, Protenix requires a 3D conformer.
 2D SDF files (flat structure with no z-coordinates) will fail at featurization.

 Precomputed alignments attach to the chain letters shown on the main protein or RNA molecule cards.
 If there is only one eligible protein or RNA chain, you can leave the MSA target label blank and ProteinIQ will attach it automatically.
-Protein paired MSA and protein unpaired MSA are separate upstream inputs; RNA only supports unpaired RNA-MSA in this pass.
+Protein paired MSA and protein unpaired MSA are separate native inputs; RNA only supports unpaired RNA-MSA in this pass.
 Template files are still out of scope here.

 | Setting | Description |